 Vision Problems after Concussion

 Most people don’t realize that the eyes are part of the brain.
 Therefore, if there is damage to the brain, vision can be significantly affected.
 Visual processing involves the connection between our eyes and the brain.
 Visual processing problems are very common following brain injury.
 The flow of information between the eye and brain is often jumbled after a brain injury.
+Symptoms lasting more than a month are considered to be a "Prolonged or Persistent Concussion Symptoms", which research shows occurs in 30-40% of patients.
+Studies have shown that concussion from high school sports occurs 1.5x more in females than males.

 Vision involves more than seeing the letters on the eye chart clearly, 20/20 eyesight.
 Eyesight occurs in your eyes, but vision occurs in your brain where the visual image is processed.
 Over half of your brain is used for vision and visual processing.
 Therefore, if there is damage to the brain, vision can be significantly affected.
+But, visual problems are overlooked during initial treatment of the injury.

 How often is vision affected in concussions?